 After 6 months following the recommendations in the books, the 3rd round worked!
 We got 1 viable embryo, it fertilized, and I was able to get pregnant.

 Like a lot of pregnant women, I was also miserable, sick, and tired.
 I didn’t leave the house without ginger candies or ginger beer to ease the nausea.
 I tried Unisom and B6 but hated the way it left me feeling groggy and incredibly thirsty all day.
 At one point I was so sick I ended up in the hospital on IV fluids and Zofran.
 Throughout my pregnancy I had an incredible amount of pain.
 I did not get any good sleep my entire pregnancy.
 I had headaches, and muscle spasms.
 Magnesium was the only thing that helped.
 I thought I was doing everything right, eating a lot of veggies and a mostly plant based diet, but I felt horrible.
+Then after my T-dap, my pain and fatigue greatly increased.
 My OB wasn’t much help, she blamed all my pain and fatigue on my age and called it, a “geriatric pregnancy”. 🙄

 After I had my baby, the pain increased.
 After my baby was 6 months old and she started sleeping through the night, I still wasn’t getting restful sleep.
 I was still incredibly exhausted when I woke up in the morning.
 My doctor blamed post-partum hormones.

-I decided to stop working – the pain and exhaustion was too much for me.
+I decided to stop working – the stress in my life, along with the pain and exhaustion, was too much for me.
 My joint pain got so bad, I couldn’t open baby bottles or unbuckle a car seat.
 Every step was painful.
 I was having serious brain fog – with memory and concentration.
 Some days I felt achy all over, like when you have the flu.
 I just didn’t want to get out of bed each day, but I had a baby and a 4 year old (adopted) to take care of.

 I just couldn’t take it anymore and went back to the doctor.
 According to my blood work, I was perfectly healthy. 😕 I certainly didn’t feel that way.